SilpaTA/post-filter/README.md

 ## Overview

 This plugin fetches all posts from a WordPress site and filters them based on specific conditions.
+The filtering part done on react.

 ## Features